Client:

 Oliver Mayger

-Architectus has designed the transformation of a large mixed-use complex in Melbourne’s northern suburbs into modern co-living and hotel accommodation.
+Architectus has designed the transformation of a large mixed-use complex in Melbourne’s northern suburbs into modern co-living and accommodation.

 Client: